TriplyDB/Documentation/docs/triplydb-js/index.md

     </dl>
   </dd>
   <dt><code>content: StoryElementUpdate[]</code> </dt>
-  <dd>A list if story elements.
+  <dd>A list of story elements.
 The building blocks of the Story.</dd>
   <dt><code>displayName: string</code> </dt>
   <dd>The human-readable name of the data story.
 This name may include spaces and other characters that are not allowed in the URL-friendly name.</dd>
 </dl>